AppThreat/node-sqlite3/README.md

  - [Extension support](https://github.com/AppThreat/node-sqlite3/wiki/API#databaseloadextensionpath-callback), including bundled support for the [json1 extension](https://www.sqlite.org/json1.html)
  - Big test suite
  - Written in modern C++ and tested for memory leaks
- - Bundles SQLite v3.48.0, or you can build using a local SQLite
+ - Bundles SQLite v3.50.0 (v3.48.0 on macOS), or you can build using a local SQLite

 # Installing